lesterpjy/uva_msai_vault/IR1/1 - IR Basics.md

 ### The Memex Concept

 A pivotal moment in IR history came with Vannevar Bush's 1945 article "As We May Think" in The Atlantic Monthly.
-Bush proposed the "memex," a theoretical device for individuals to store all their books, records, and communications.
+Bush proposed the "<span style="color:rgb(172, 96, 230)">memex</span>," a <span style="color:rgb(172, 96, 230)">theoretical device for individuals to store all their books</span>, records, and communications.
 Bush described it as "an enlarged intimate supplement to memory" that could be consulted "with exceeding speed and flexibility."
 This concept anticipated many features of modern information systems.

 ### Evolution of IR Models